-One large motel was converted to 64 condominium units.
 Kitchen units were added to each unit.
 The motel had both tennis courts and swimming pools.
 The condo owners and renters have access to these areas when they are using the units.
 An outside kitchen with BBQs was added for outdoor cooking and eating.
 Outside fire pits were also added for toasting toes and marshmallows.

-Aircraft Hangars

-Airport residential condominium communities have

-been built adjacent to airports across the country.
+Aircraft Hangars Airport residential condominium communities have been built adjacent to airports across the country.
 At one airport there are approximately 135 condominium homes built on one-acre or larger lots.
 Each house has an attached hangar in which the homeowner parks his or her own airplane.
 The homeowners are able to taxi the aircraft to the 3,400-foot runway owned by the local community.
 They are governed by a homeowner's association offering full maintenance, fuel and repair services.
 At some airports across the country airplane hangers have been changed from rentals to condos and individually owned.

-Boat Marinas

-All along coastal waters are condominium marinas.
+Boat Marinas All along coastal waters are condominium marinas.
 Each boat slip is owned by an individual and the owner pays a monthly fee for the security and maintenance of the boat dock.
 Governed by a homeowners association much like residential condos.
 Some marina condominiums are just a boat dock and others are very complex.
-On the Chesapeake Bay in Maryland there is a condo marina with 168 slips varying in size from 30-50 feet with amenities including on-site marine service, heated bathrooms with dressing rooms, showers, an outdoor grill area, a fish cleaning station, storage areas, and a lounge for entertaining

-Just about any kind of development or building that can be rented can be converted to a condominium.
+On the Chesapeake Bay in Maryland there is a condo marina with 168 slips varying in size from 30-50 feet with amenities including on-site marine service, heated bathrooms with dressing rooms. showers, an outdoor grill area, a fish cleaning station, storage areas, and a lounge for entertaining Just about any kind of development or building that can be rented can be converted to a condominium. 🗖 Shopping Centers - The New Town Center New mall construction and the renovation of existing centers are becoming more mixed use, with hotels and office buildings being incorporated into the plans.

-Changes In Shopping Centers

-Shopping centers have been changing.
-Increased spending power in the population is supporting new mall construction and the renovation of existing centers.

-Now the newer and renovated centers are becoming more mixed use, with hotels and office buildings being incorporated into the plans.
 Larger malls are providing more than just shopping.
 We are seeing more cultural attractions, medical clinics, health clubs, spas, and other facilities locating there.
 With the success of the huge mall/amusement centers throughout the country, the idea of combining amusement centers with shopping facilities is still very popular.
 Shopping centers are increasingly becoming "town centers", which is what the original planners had in mind for these facilities in the beginning.

-Opportunities For New Thinking

-The idea of enclosing a shopping center came about many years ago.
+New Innovations The idea of enclosing a shopping center came about many years ago.
 Since then there have been many other innovations.
 We now have super regional malls, high-rise downtown centers, off-price shopping malls, anchorless strip shopping centers, centers with unconventional anchors, fashion centers, mini-malls, shopping center condominiums, underground climate-controlled shopping centers.
 Opportunities may abound for the innovator who can make some significant changes in an older, more conventional center.
 We may be on the brink of a return to urban shopping.
-The trend could bring three problems:
+The trend could bring three problems: 1.
+There may be difficult times ahead for the existing older shopping centers.

-- 1. There may be difficult times ahead for the existing older shopping centers. - 2.
-Developers may be overbuilding new suburban shopping centers. - 3.
+- 2. Developers may be overbuilding new suburban shopping centers. - 3.
 The days of the downtown pedestrian shopping mall may be numbered.